zsq259/TokenSkip/Readme.md

 python ./LLMLingua.py
 ```

+> The compressed CoTs will be stored in `outputs/.../Compression`.

+**3.Convert training data to LLaMA-Factory format**

-Run `get_llamafactory_input` to form the training data into the format of [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
+Run `get_llamafactory_input` to convert the training data into the format of [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).

 ```
 python ./get_llamafactory_input.py
 ```

+> The converted data will be stored in `outputs/mydataset.json`.
+>
-> We provide our processed training data in `datasets/gsm8k/llamafactory_inputs/`.
+> For reference, we provide our processed training data in `datasets/gsm8k/llamafactory_inputs/`.

 ## Training

 TokenSkip follows the general LoRA SFT pipeline of [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
 Here's how to set it up:

-1. Fork [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) and install the required environments.
+1. Git clone [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) and install the required environments.
 2. Place the training data under `LLaMA-Factory/data/` and register it in `data/dataset_info.json`.
 3. To fine-tune the target LLM with LoRA, run the following command: